-Include your objective, the design/methods, the results, and the conclusion, but avoid displaying a short manuscript.
+Include your objective, the design/methods, the results, and the conclusion but avoid displaying a short manuscript.
 Experimental details should be concise.
-Tables and conclusions should be clearly stated.

 Don’t overload your poster with excessive text and data.
 Where possible, organize tables and figures chronologically in vertical progression.

 The poster board surface consists of fabric over a corkboard.
 You may use pushpins or Velcro to mount the poster.
 Pushpins are provided on-site.

 SOT reserves the right to remove scientific posters that specifically promote a ToxExpo booth (e.g., “visit xxx in Booth Number yyy”).
 Listing author affiliations in the poster title is not considered active promotion.

 Illustrative drawings should be used to depict animals.
 Photographs of animals should be used only where absolutely necessary for the scientific presentation.
 Because SOT does not condone inhumane treatment of animals, photographs depicting such treatment (as well as data derived from such treatment) will not be permitted under any circumstances.
 Posters for which human subject data are presented should indicate on the poster that protocols were reviewed and approved by a Human Subjects Institutional Review Board.